wesleycamargo/azure-docs.pt-br/articles/virtual-machines/extensions/oms-windows.md

 ### <a name="operating-system"></a>Sistema operacional

-A extensão do agente do Log Analytics para Windows pode ser executada nas versões do Windows Server 2008 R2, 2012, 2012 R2 e 2016.
+A extensão do agente do Log Analytics para o Windows dá suporte aos seguintes versões do sistema operacional Windows:

+- Windows Server 2019
+- Windows Server 2008 R2, 2012, 2012 R2, 2016, versão 1709 e 1803

 ### <a name="azure-security-center"></a>Central de Segurança do Azure